-US considers BR as an economic, social, political and defense expansion of China that’s why the US with the helping hands of Indian media painting China as new imperialism and CPEC as new East India company.
+US considers BR as an economic, social, political, and defense expansion of China that’s why the US with the helping hands of Indian media painting China as new imperialism and CPEC as new East India company.

-To summarize I must say it is all matter of relating existing knowledge to the target knowledge, but the critical point is; if Pakistan is putting effort to counter these attacks, are we trying to build our own informed narrative, if yes than how?
+To summarize I must say it is all matter of relating existing knowledge to the target knowledge, but the critical point is; if Pakistan is putting effort to counter these attacks, are we trying to build our own informed narrative, if yes then how?

 By un-trained unqualified media or least bothered Think Tanks.
-Are we ready to get over with insignificant internal issues and grasp the bigger and larger picture; of course, if we are ready to face today’s world than we must work systematically.
+Are we ready to get over with insignificant internal issues and grasp the bigger and larger picture; of course, if we are ready to face today’s world then we must work systematically.